What is an Ophthalmologist?

 What does it mean to be board certified?

 Board certification of an ophthalmologist requires that the eye doctor pass a rigorous American Board of Ophthalmology exam to assess knowledge, experience, and skill.
-The physicians at Ophthalmic Partners of Pennsylvania and New Jersey are all board certified and have been fellowship trained in their specialty areas.
+The physicians at Ophthalmic Partners are all board certified and have been fellowship trained in their specialty areas.

 What are Wills Eye physicians and surgeons?

-What subspecialties are practiced by the Ophthalmic Partners of Pennsylvania and New Jersey?
+What subspecialties are practiced by the Ophthalmic Partners?

 - Cornea, Cataract and External Diseases and Surgery.
 Diagnosis and treatment of diseases of the cornea, sclera, conjunctiva, and eyelids.
 Includes complex cataract surgery, corneal tumors and perforations, and corneal transplants.